realA10001986/Time-Circuits-Display/README.md

   - Easy [firmware updates](#firmware-installation--firmware-update) over-the-air.
 No need to send in stuff for firmware updates, it's the 2020s after all.
 - [Night mode](#night-mode): Dim or switch off displays on schedule, manually or sensor-controlled.
 So you won't be blinded during night drives.
 - Support for [SD cards](#sd-card) up to 32GB
-- Audio output through [line-out](#audio-output) for time travel sounds and music.
+- Audio output through [line-out](#audio-output) for time travel sound, music and [user-added](#additional-custom-sounds) sound.
 Connect your TCD to your (car) stereo for high-quality stereo-sound (Requires Control Board 1.4.5 or later).
 No more "time traveling" through a 2" speaker.
 - [Music player](#the-music-player): Play your mp3 files located on SD card, through your (car) stereo if available.
 - [Keypad-controlled menu](#the-keypad-menu) for adjusting various settings and viewing status through the three displays
 - Support for numerous [peripherals](#peripherals):